Sara Danius

-Sara Maria Danius (5 April 1962 – 12 October 2019) was a Swedish literary critic and philosopher, and a scholar of literature and aesthetics.
+Sara Maria Danius (5 April 1962 – 12 October 2019) was a Swedish literary critic, philosopher, and scholar of literature and aesthetics.
 Danius was professor of aesthetics at Södertörn University, docent of literature at Uppsala University and professor in literary science at Stockholm University.

 Danius was a member of the Swedish Academy and its first female permanent secretary.
 She was one of the central figures in the 2018 controversies resulting in the cancellation of the Nobel Prize in Literature that year and the following restructuring of the academy.

 Early life and education

 Danius was the daughter of author Anna Wahlgren (1942-2022) and Lars Danius (1907–1996).
 She was the oldest of nine full and half siblings.
 She went to Åva gymnasium in Täby, where she studied natural science.
 She played basketball in Elitserien, the highest league in Sweden, and continued to play on a recreational level throughout her life.
 In 1981–82, she worked as a certified croupier and dealer at casinos in Stockholm.

 Danius graduated from Stockholm University in 1986.
 She received her Master of Arts in critical theory at the University of Nottingham in 1989.
 She lived in the United States for ten years and, in 1997, received a PhD from Duke University.
 In 1999 she received a PhD from Uppsala University.
+In 2004–2005, Danius was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden as part of the Pro Futura Scientia Program.
 She published on the relationship between literature and society and wrote about Marcel Proust, Gustave Flaubert, and James Joyce.